UCLH works in partnership with the Camden Safeguarding Children Partnership to safeguard and protect our patients from harm and abuse.

-We work collaboratively with our multi-agency partners across London & beyond to prevent exploitation, abuse or neglect for people who use our services.
+We work collaboratively with our multi-agency partners across London and beyond to prevent exploitation, abuse or neglect for people who use our services.

 We equip our staff with the relevant training, knowledge, skills, and resources to enable them to respond quickly and appropriately to keeping our patients safe.

-The UCLH child safeguarding team covers all elements of child safeguarding outlined in the Children Act 1989 and 2004 including physical abuse, emotional abuse, sexual abuse, neglect, domestic abuse & criminal and sexual exploitation.
+The UCLH children nd young people's safeguarding service covers all elements of child safeguarding outlined in the Children Act 1989 and 2004 including physical abuse, emotional abuse, sexual abuse, neglect, domestic abuse and criminal and sexual exploitation.

-We work in partnership our colleagues such as the Adult Safeguarding team, Maternity Safeguarding team, The Lighthouse, Redthread and RESPOND.
+We work in partnership our colleagues such as the UCLH adult safeguarding team, maternity safeguarding team, The Lighthouse, Redthread and RESPOND.

-- Named Doctor for Child Safeguarding: Dr Hannah Jacob firstname.lastname@example.org
+- Named doctor for children and young people's safeguarding: Dr Hannah Jacob

 Our contacts are:

-Any immediate child welfare concerns should be reported to the Police on 999 or 101.
+Any immediate welfare concerns regarding children and young people should be reported to the police on 999 or 101.